-A property animation is created by recording a series of keyframes.
+In ParaView, you can create animations by recording a series of keyframes.
 At each keyframe, you set values for the properties of the readers, sources, and filters that make up the visualization pipeline, as well as the position and orientation of the camera.
 Once you have chosen the parameters, you can play through the animation.

-Also, the results of the animation can be saved to different format from the File: menu.

-- Save Animation: images files (one image per animation frame) or movies (depends on available codecs) - Save Geometry: all geometries in scene with ParaView's PVD file format - Save Extracts: save datasets and screenshots as configured in the pipeline with Extractors sources. - Export Animated Scene: for external viewer, as vtk.js format image files or to a movie file.
-The geometry rendered at each frame can also be saved in file format, which can be loaded back into ParaView as a time varying dataset.
+When you play the animation, you can cache the geometric output of the visualization pipeline in memory.
+When you replay the animation, playback will be much faster because very little computation must be done to generate the images.
+Also, the results of the animation can be saved to image files (one image per animation frame) or to a movie file.
+The geometry rendered at each frame can also be saved in ParaView's PVD file format, which can be loaded back into ParaView as a time varying dataset.

-1.7.1 Time Manager
+1.7.1 Animation View